spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/controller-version-two-hist.md

 ### Added
 * Improved event pushing mechanism - we are now spliting events into chunks to avoid large gRPC messages.
-* Improved controller heartbeat mechanism:
+* Improved controller heartbeat mechanism.
-  * Controller now reports its configuration to the backend which should help with troubleshooting.
-  * Controller health checks can now be based on backend logic.
 * Support `http` and `https` formats for the `base-url` key in the controller's configmap.
 Internally we are converting into `HOSTNAME:PORT` format for the gRPC client.

 ## [2.0.57] - 2024-05-06